Goodwill® Industries of Southern Arizona is recognized as a 501 (c)(3) non-profit organization by the Internal Revenue Service. Tax ID: 86-0223401

 We also accept vehicle donations and monetary donations.
 See other ways to DO GOOD by donating, HERE.

 Not necessarily.
 We do try to find the highest use for every material dropped off at our donation sites.
-Most items are sold in our retail stores, outlets, boutique, or online.
-In FY2015-2016, we collected over 27 million pounds of donations.
+Most items are sold in our thrift stores, outlets, boutique, or online.
+In FY2017-2018, we collected over 28.3 million pounds of donations.

 We do sometimes receive donations that are unsellable and we properly recycle or dispose of these items.
 When we have to dispose of items, Goodwill® incurs these expenses which then takes away from our mission.
 Please see list of items we cannot accept HERE.